“1,000 songs in your pocket.” That’s how Apple introduced the iPod to the world.

 How will you convince visitors to convert on your CTA and not someone else?

 Applying psychological principles to your landing page can be the difference in you winning a conversion, or losing the prospect to a competitor.
+For more on that, review our landing page psychology ebook:

 At its core, “landing page psychology” isn’t simply increasing the size of your CTA or removing extra form fields.
 Psychological principles come into play when you appeal to visitor’s emotions, put urgency on your offer (like a countdown timer), and include glowing customer testimonials.